greatscottgadgets/hackrf/docs/source/hackrf_sweep.rst

     - -66.02
     - -62.12

-Two ranges of 5 MHz are analyzed at once from the same set of samples, so a single timestamp applies to the whole range.
+Each sweep across the entire specified frequency range is given a single time stamp.

 The fifth column tells you the width in Hz (1 MHz in this case) of each frequency bin, which you can set with ``-w``.
 The sixth column is the number of samples analyzed to produce that row of data.